Transpersonal Psychology: A Problem that’s Inseparable from Its Promise

 The Self-Aware Universe: How Consciousness Creates the Material World

-Although I did not know it at the time, about ten years ago I attended a lecture that was certain to have a significant influence on my way of thinking.
-There I was seated in the first row in a modest size lecture room awaiting the arrival of Dr. Amit Goswami.
-Once the talk began, I was immediately caught up in his words and the concepts he shared—given what he said, none of the concepts he expressed was more thought-provoking than the idea that “consciousness is the ground of all being.”
+Although I did not realize it at the time, about ten years ago I attended a lecture that would significantly influence the way I think about consciousness and reality.
+Seated in the front row of a modest lecture room, I waited for the arrival of Goswami.
+Once the talk began, I was quickly drawn into the ideas he presented.
+Among the concepts he discussed, none struck me as more thought-provoking than his claim that “consciousness is the ground of all being.”

 Eben Alexander’s Book: Proof of Heaven | Eternea Website